 Make a Splash With the Arts

-At EMU, a Christian university like no other, students are learning to use art for social transformation, service within their community, to deepen their faith, and more.
+At EMU, a Christian university like no other, students are learning to use art transform their world, discover their purpose, deepen their faith, and more.

-As a theater student, you’ll act, direct and design productions, exploring your gifts and getting hands-on experience while unpacking the faith and social justice aspects of your work.
-Cast and crew regularly gather with professors for “faith roundtables” to discuss implications of plays, community response and more.
+As a theater student, you’ll act, direct and design productions, exploring your gifts and getting hands-on experience while unpacking the faith and social justice aspects of your work and working in a variety of settings.

 Student music majors often combine traditional studies with other majors, like linking music with digital media for a career in sound design and movie scoring.
-Or you can weave music with peacebuilding to do conflict transformation through musical productions, or with nursing to do music therapy.
+Or weaving music with peacebuilding to make change through musical productions.
+Or combining studies with nursing to do music therapy.
 2012 graduate Charise Garber, now in med school, tailored her studies to fit her two passions, music and biology, and explored how the mind is influenced by music.

 Digital media and photography